 Senior Company Officials Should Participate in Contractor Suspension and Debarment Responses: When submitting a response or defense to contractor suspension and debarment actions, contractors should seek direct input from key executives and senior officials.
 They are the best people to discuss the contractor responsibility and any steps taken to prevent similar situations in the future.

-This is a good time to consider having outside legal counsel to help draft the response and to provide guidance with how to defend and respond to the debarment or suspension actions.
+This is a good time to consider having outside legal counsel to help draft the response and to provide guidance on how to defend and respond to the debarment or suspension actions.

 • Providing affidavits and declarations are important when defending and responding to contractor suspension and debarment actions.